 - Facebook – For those looking to build brand awareness

 Setting Up Your Presence

 As with any communications or marketing initiative, planning a social media strategy — whether it’s for a one-time event or an ongoing initiative — takes a lot of work.
-The following in-depth Social Media Strategy Template will walk you through some of the questions to address as you implement your social media plan.

 Naming Facebook sites should center around searchability, as Google’s search engine is designed to pull up sites based on key word relevance.